 Coast Dental Lilburn

-Dentistry for Children in Lilburn, GA
+Pediatric Dentist in Lilburn, GA

 Just like you take your child to the pediatrician, it’s also important you take your child to a pediatric dentist.
 Pediatric dentists are dentists who have completed an additional two years of training in diagnosing and treating infants, children, and teenagers.
 Our Lilburn pediatric dentist will not only polish your child’s teeth to keep them healthy, but will look for signs of tooth decay, developmental problems, and alignment issues with either the teeth or jaws.

 Building a solid foundation for good dental hygiene includes education, treatment, prevention, proper diet, and developing good habits for brushing and flossing.
 At our Coast Dental Lilburn kids dental care office in Lilburn, we are specialists in pediatric dentistry, and work hard to ensure that your child’s initial dental experiences are all positive.

 As a parent, it’s important to understand how your child’s mouth and teeth develop.
 Prior to birth, your child’s first teeth are formed, but hidden beneath the gums.
 After birth, and over the next two to three years, these teeth, often called baby teeth, appear.
 Baby teeth function as placeholders and spacers for your child’s permanent teeth.
 Even though baby teeth are temporary, they can still develop cavities and infection, which can be painful, just like in adults.

 Your child’s initial visit to the dentist should occur shortly after the first baby teeth appear.
 In fact, both the American Dental Association (ADA) and the American Academy of Pediatrics recommend that children receive oral health risk assessments every six months, starting at the age of one.